oli-drew/planner-tasks/README.md

 1. Create an account on the [Azure Portal](https://portal.azure.com/) if you dont already have one.
 1. Create a new App Registration.
-   1. Click App Registrations then New Registration
+   1. Click App Registrations then, click New Registration
-   1. Give the app a name e.g. Planer Tasks
+   1. Give the app a name e.g. Planner Tasks
    1. Select Accounts in this organizational directory only.
    1. Click Register.
 1. Add a platform and redirect URIs